One Teenager Killed, Another Critically Injured In Shooting At Haunted Hills Hayride In North Versailles

 Employees tell KDKA they heard at least 3-4 gunshots and that there were words exchanged prior to the shooting.

 “We were in our scene getting ready for more people to come down,” said Pipper Donaldson, one of the employees.
 “We heard the gunshots and somebody came running past us and didn’t tell us anything [We heard] about four or five [gunshots], and they evacuated us.
-They didn’t tell us anything until the end until we were ready to leave.”READ MORE: 'It Is Very Emotional For Every Firefighter:' Crescent Township Volunteer Fire Department Honors The Lives Lost On 9/11
+They didn’t tell us anything until the end until we were ready to leave.”READ MORE: Police: 1 Dead, 1 Injured After East Pittsburgh Shooting

 Police have described the suspect as a Black teenager between the ages of 15-17 with short hair, between 5’9″ and 6’0″, wearing dark blue cargo shorts and a blue backpack.